react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 #### `getRootState`

-The `getRootState` method returns the current navigation state containing the navigation states for all navigators in the navigation tree:
+The `getRootState` method returns a [navigation state](navigation-state.md) object containing the navigation states for all navigators in the navigation tree:

 ```js
 const state = navigationRef.current?.getRootState();